cisco-sso/git-migration/README.md

 ### Rejected Repositories

 Repositories with open Pull Requests are blocked from migrating as the PRs cannot be migrated.
-Close the PRs and then try again.
+It is recommended to close the PRs and then try again. ( In unavoidable cases, **`interactive_migrate.py`** allows for migration of such repos nonetheless)

 If GitHub account already has a repository with the same name as the one in BitBucket, that specific repository will be blocked from migrating.